 Research on federated optimization algorithms can be done in different ways in TFF, depending on the desired level of customization.

 A minimal stand-alone implementation of the Federated Averaging algorithm is provided here.
 The code includes TF functions for local computation, TFF computations for orchestration, and a driver script on the EMNIST dataset as an example.
 These files can easily be adapted for customized applciations and algorithmic changes following detailed instructions in the README.

 A more general implementation of Federated Averaging can be found here.
-This implementation allows for more sophisticated optimization techniques, including learning rate scheduling and the use of different optimizers on both the server and client.
-Code that applies this generalized Federated Averaging to various tasks and federated datasets can be found here.
+This implementation allows for more sophisticated optimization techniques, including the use of different optimizers on both the server and client.
+Other federated learning algorithms, including federated k-means clustering, can be found here.

 TFF is interoperable with the TensorFlow Privacy library to enable research in new algorithms for federated training of models with differential privacy.
 For an example of training with DP using the basic DP-FedAvg algorithm and extensions, see this experiment driver.

 If you want to implement a custom DP algorithm and apply it to the aggregate

 updates of federated averaging, you can implement a new DP mean algorithm as a